 Genres: Comedy, Drama

 One of Bob Rafelson’s quirkiest and unformulated thoughts put to reality.
 It seemed a wild idea to include bodybuilding in a much more dramatic plot that gave birth to Stay Hungry.
 The story is about a rich kid, Craig Blake, who lost his parents in a plane crash.
-Tired of his rich, luxurious, and boring life, Blake enters society’s hustling side.
+Blake is tired of his rich, luxurious, and boring life and enters society’s hustling side.

 Things get more complicated after Mary Tate, the gym’s receptionist, starts liking Blake and he reciprocates her feelings.
 With doubtful romance, a hint of drama, and 100% bodybuilding, Rafelson’s making has contributed as Kickstarter for Arnold’s acting career.